MichalBrylka/michalbrylka.github.io/content/posts/using-records-in-older-frameworks.md

 ## Consuming records in older frameworks
 {{< admonition tip "Tip" true >}}
 Records are not any special types - they are, per se, not specially recognized by CLI/CLR.
-They are just spcially designed classes with:
+They are just specially designed classes with:
-- init only properties (default behaviour for positional records)
+- init only properties (default behavior for positional records)
-- authomatic structural equality, IEquatable<> implementation, equality operators
+- automatic structural equality, IEquatable<> implementation, equality operators
 - positional [deconstruction](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/functional/deconstruct)
 - printing/formatting
 {{< /admonition >}}